OctopusDeploy/blog/blog/2019-04/multi-tenancy-teams/index.md

 description: The software we write often has dependencies on other team's applications.
 Learn how you can use the multi-tenancy feature in Octopus Deploy to carve out sandboxes for each team.
 author: bob.walker@octopus.com
 visibility: public
-published: 2019-04-18
+published: 2019-04-29
 metaImage: tenant-sandboxes.png
 bannerImage: tenant-sandboxes.png
 tags:
  - Multi-Tenancy
 ---

 Recently I had a chance to meet with a customer to talk about their development process.
 They wanted to know if it was possible to alter their CI/CD pipeline to make it easier and faster to test changes.
+When they started describing their scenario I couldn't help but smile because I ran into it many times over the past 10+ years.

 They have three teams of developers and four main applications.
 There are some dependencies between the four main applications.
 Application A might call Application B which calls Application C and so on.
 There isn't a clear "line in the sand" on which team can work on which application.
 At any given point, two teams might be working on the same application.
 For example: